Defining Extended Detection and Response (XDR)

 - Full Control of Your Attack Surface

-- Comprehensive Threat Detection: An XDR security platform integrates multiple security components for a holistic view, enhancing the detection of advanced threats.
+- Comprehensive Threat Detection: An XDR security platform integrates multiple security components for a holistic view, enhancing the data detection and response of advanced threats.

 - Reduced Alert Fatigue: Correlates and prioritizes alerts, minimizing volume and allowing focus on critical threats.